yenle10/Credit-risk-modeling-IRB-PD-EAD-LGD/README.md

+The project follows Credit risk modeling in Python course (Udemy)

 Goal of the project: Build a credit risk model and provide a scorecard to use in bank daily procedures and calculate exposure loss.

 Terms: